 When any combination of non-residential habilitation services are authorized for an ECF member who is working in Individualized Integrated Employment and/or Self-Employment, the maximum combined authorization shall be limited to forty (40) hours per week.
 The member's hours spent working without paid supports in Individualized Integrated Employment and Self-Employment shall be included in the forty (40) hour limit.
 The only exception to this policy shall be for individuals working thirty (30) or more hours per week in Individualized Integrated Employment and/or Self-Employment; for these individuals, the maximum combined authorization shall be limited to fifty (50) hours per week.
-The member's hours spent working without paid supports in Individualized Integrated Employment and Self-Employment shall be included in the fifty (50) hour limit.
+The member's hours spent working without paid supports in Individualized Integrated Employment and Self-Employment; for these individuals, the maximum combined authorization shall be limited to fifty (50) hours per week.
+The member's hours spent working without paid supports in Individualized Integrated Employment and Self-Employment shall be limited to fifty (50) hours per week.
+The member's hours spent working without paid supports in Individualized Integrated Employment and Self-Employment shall be limited to fifty (50) hours per week.